tylerpcarter/task-4-data/README.md

 You will be exposed to the following skillsets;

 1. Scripting user input
-2.
-3. Saving data to csv file
+2. Saving data to csv file

 ## Expectations

-I expect you to create a set of well-formed documents which contain original content (i.e. - your own writing).
-You will create multiple document types from a markdown source file.
-The markdown source file will contain a piece of writing that you have done for another class or an original piece for this class.
+I expect you to work in your teams to create a script that will take input from users and then store their responses to a CSV file.
+It must aggregate the responses of multiple users and therefore needs to have some form of disambiguation involved in the data generation process.

 ## Prerequisites